smm3000/birthday-app-/README.md

 <h1> Next Steps </h1>

-The next steps of the project will be to work on styling and improve testing.
+The next steps of the project will be to work on styling and improve testing:

+   - Need to implement the "today" feature.